yubol-bobo/llm_survival/README.md

 - All outputs are saved in `generated/outputs/` (CSVs, JSONs, Markdown) and `generated/figs/` (visualizations).
 - See `results.md` for a summary of findings and statistical interpretations.
+- **All results tables are ranked by N_failures (ascending, fewer failures = better survival).
+C-index and AIC are included for context.**
+- **CARG achieves the fewest failures and sets a new benchmark for LLM survival under adversarial interactions.**
 - See `individual_model_coefficient_report.md` for detailed coefficient tables.

 ---